Pjb518/FoundryVTT-Level-Up-Official/README.md

 ## Funding

-If you'd like to support the development of the Level Up: Advanced 5th Edition system for Foundry VTT, please see our Patreon page: <br />
+If you'd like to support the development of the Level Up: Advanced 5th Edition system for Foundry VTT, please consider becoming a patron.
+In addition to helping fund system development, patrons also get early access to system features and exclusive modules, such as our 5e → A5e conversion tools.
+You can find our Patreon page page below.

 [![Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3DForgemasterModules%26type%3Dpatrons&style=for-the-badge)](https://patreon.com/ForgemasterModules)

 ## Modules